maslab-ufrgs/NDS/README.md

-  -c CHANGES, --changes CHANGES  Number of changes in the network. (default: 1) -k K, Number of routes for KSP algorithm. (default: 8) -ce COMPLEMENTARY_EDGES, If it is to change both direction of the edge. (default: False)
+  -c CHANGES, --changes CHANGES  Number of changes in the network. (default: 1) -k K, Number of routes for KSP algorithm. (default: 8) -ce COMPLEMENTARY_EDGES, If it is to change both direction of the edge. (default: False) -jr, --just_remove    If it is only to remove edges and not add any afterwards. (default: False) -e EDGE, --edge EDGE  Specific edge to change (CASE SENSITIVE). (default: '') -re RANKED_EDGES, --ranked_edges RANKED_EDGES Number of top edges to not remove (random removing/changing). (default: 0)
 ```